 • Pain while swallowing

-Apart from the underlying symptoms of diphtheria, a gray-white membrane may also develop inside the throat.
+Apart from the underlying symptoms of diphtheria, a gray-white membrane may also develop inside the throat infection.
 This would cover the back of the throat and tonsils and block breathing.
-Besides, the membrane may also bleed on attempts of removal.
+Besides, the membrane may also bleed on removal attempts.

-As mentioned above, diphtheria can affect the skin too, and it is called cutaneous diphtheria.
-In this particular type, one may notice pus-filled spots appearing on the skin, targeting areas like legs, hands and feet.
+As mentioned above, diphtheria can affect the skin, too, and it is called cutaneous diphtheria.
+In this particular type, pus-filled spots appear on the skin, targeting areas like legs, hands, and feet.

 In diagnosing diphtheria, the doctor will first perform a physical exam to see if any swollen lymph nodes are found.
-Further, you would be asked about your complete medical history and symptoms that bothers.
-If symptoms of diphtheria occur on the skin, then a sample of the tissue being affected will be sent for the lab testing.
+Further, you would be asked about your complete medical history and whooping cough symptoms that bother you.
+If symptoms of diphtheria occur on the skin, a sample of the affected tissue will be sent for lab testing.

-Diphtheria is counted in one of the serious illnesses, so without any delay the doctor would want to treat you quickly.
+Diphtheria is counted as one of the most serious illnesses, so without any delay, you should be getting strep throat treatment quickly.
 The first step will be to inject an antitoxin injection.
-If a higher amount of antitoxin doesn’t suit due to any reason, then the doctor may prescribe small doses first, and gradually will proceed to higher.
-Further, antibiotics work well to resolve up the infection.
-During the course of the treatment, you can be asked to stay in the hospital as to avoid the risk of infection transmission.
+If more antitoxin doesn’t suit, the doctor may prescribe small doses first and gradually proceed to higher.
+Further, antibiotics work well to resolve the infection.
+During the treatment, you can be asked to stay in the hospital to avoid the risk of infection transmission.

 Conclusion

-Before the diphtheria-infection takes a turn for the worse, it is advisable that every parent takes their children to the hospital for vaccination.
-Diphtheria can be prevented if every citizen gets conscious and spreads awareness about the importance of immunization.
+Before the diphtheria infection takes a turn for the worse, every parent should take their children to the hospital for vaccination.
+Diphtheria can be prevented if every citizen becomes conscious and spreads awareness about the importance of immunization.